Feel Yankees Greatness

 - Derek Jeter jersey from his 3,000th hit game - July 9, 2011

-- Home plate from final game at Yankee Stadium and first game at present Stadium
+- Home plate from final game at the original Yankee Stadium and first game at the present Yankee Stadium

 - World Series rings - 2000 and 2009